Alekseenkov/Dictaphone/README.md

 Voice recorder app for windows system

-Application implements
+Application implements\n
-recording of 30 second records into the computer memory; storage of records deleting records playback of recordings
+-recording of 30 second records into the computer memory;\n -storage of records;\n
+-deleting records;\n
+-playback of recordings;\n